 The Holiday Inn Express at Southbank in Melbourne has been designed to dramatically reduce its energy consumption and achieve a 5-star National Australian Built Environment Rating System (NABERS) Energy rating in operation.

-The City Road project is currently under construction and when built, will feature a 22-storey mixed-use development consisting of a 345-room hotel, 370m2 retail space, 4,500m2 of commercial space and car parking.
-The hotel is expected to be operational by end of 2019.
-When completed, approximately 20 staff members will be active across the different support and operational functions.
+The City Road project features a 22-storey mixed-use development consisting of a 345-room hotel, 370m2 retail space, 4,500m2 of commercial space and car parking.

-To help achieve the 5-star rating, the Southbank Project is set to receive high performance glazing, high efficiency air-cooled chillers and condensing boilers and solar photovoltaic systems on the hotel’s roof.
+To help achieve the 5-star rating, the Southbank Project received high performance glazing, high efficiency air-cooled chillers and condensing boilers and solar photovoltaic systems on the hotel’s roof.

 Other initiatives include regenerative lift drives rather than standard lift motors which will enable the hotel to recycle energy, integrated building management and guestroom energy management systems to both monitor and drive building performance.